tandermann/iucn_extinction_simulator/README.md

 `iucn_sim` is available as a conda package, which helps installing all required Python and R dependencies, without you having to worry about taking care of this manually.
 The conda package manager creates an extremely light-weight virtual environment that enables anybody to run `iucn_sim` on their computer, independently of the operating system and independently of any previous installations of Python and R.

 1. Download [miniconda](https://docs.conda.io/en/latest/miniconda.html) for your operating system.
+If you already have `conda` installed on your computer, make sure to update it to the most recent version by running: `conda update -n base conda` in your command line.

 2. Once miniconda is installed, open a command line terminal (e.g. `Terminal` on macOS).
 Windows users will need to open the freshly installed **Anaconda Powershell Prompt** instead of the regular Command Prompt for this purpose.